Infinidat/infi.systray/README.md

 Note that in the previous examples, if no code is executed after calling systray.start(), the main thread will exit and the icon thread will continue to exist until the Quit option is selected.
 In order to catch keyboard interrupts, some code must be written that will call systray.shutdown when the program should quit.
+Using SysTrayIcon as a context manager automates the start and shutdown of the tray.

 This module can only be used in Windows systems, otherwise the import statement will fail.